What to Do About Cougars

 While some livestock growers lose an occasional animal to cougars, the numbers are quite small.
 Many more livestock are lost every year to weather, birthing problems, theft, or disease rather than to predation by cougars.
 Still, there are measures that you can take to reduce this risk:

 - Keep livestock in pastures away from ambush cover (such as shrubs).

 - Synchronize the birth of calves and lambs with native prey (deer and elk) births.

 - Fence in your livestock to keep them contained.

-Fight back in any way that you can.
+In the very rare event that you are attacked by a cougar, fight back in any way that you can.
 People have stopped attacks by hitting the cougar with sticks, their hands, baseball caps, and garden tools.